martinchernyavskiy/Notes/CS/CS 544/Week1/Batch Processing with Unix Tools (ch.10).md

 ```
 Enumerated steps:
 	1. Read log file using cat command
-	2. Split each line into fields by whitespace and output only the seventh such field from eadch l
+	2. Split each line into fields by whitespace and output only the seventh such field from each line, which is the requested URL
+	3. Alphabetically sort the listed requested URLs
+	4. Filters out repeated lines and -c parameter tells to output a counter of how many times the listed distinct URLs appeared in the input
+	5. Sort by number (-n), number of times URL was requested, -r reverses the order, so it's largest to smallest
+	6. Outputs first 5 of input and discards the rest